Lou Sansom

 Louis William Sansom (born 29 November 1946) is an Australian former international speedway rider.

 Speedway career

 Sansom was capped by Australia and rode in the top two tiers of British Speedway from 1970 to 1977, riding for various clubs.

-He joined Workington Comets in 1970 and in 1973, he topped the league averages while riding for Workington Comets with a 10.56 average.
+Sansom joined Workington Comets in 1970 and in 1973, he topped the league averages while riding for Workington Comets with a 10.56 average.

-He helped run the training schools at the Aspatria Speedway during the early 1970s.
+Sansom helped run the training schools at the Aspatria Speedway during the early 1970s.